 Angola is one of the countries located in Sub-Saharan Africa.
 Angola is bordered by Namibia to the South, Zambia to the East and the Democratic Republic of Congo and Republic of Congo the North.
 The country is bordered by the Atlantic Ocean to the West.

-Here are 10 facts about Angola
+Here are 20 facts you might not have known about Angola

 1. The country was formerly known as Portuguese West Africa and obtained independence from Portugal in 1975 (after being under Portuguese rule from the 16th Century).